-NV01 Implement all reasonably practicable controls to minimise the risk of harm to human health or the environment from noise during construction and operation.
-NV03 When noise from pumping units may affectgive rise to a risk of harm to a noise sensitive area, then noise impacts will be reduced so far as reasonably practicable, including by using temporary acoustic barriers will be used, such as earth bunds or other portable barriers (with the barrier height to exceed the pump height by at least 0.5 m), to reduce noise so far as reasonably practicable. m).
-NV06 Contingency procedures will be implemented if residual noise emissions during construction are observed to (once noise emissions have been minimised so far as reasonably practicable) exceed adoptedconstruction noise criteria for the Project.adopted in NV17.
-Contingency measures may include, temporary mobile noise screens, scaling back operations, or subject to NV17 , when high noise levels from construction occur at night and there are no feasible ways of reducing noise levels or re-scheduling the activity, consideration of short term, temporary relocation for noise-affected occupants.
+NV03 When noise from pumping units may affect a noise sensitive area, then temporary acoustic 14703 when holse from pumping units may affect a holse sensitive area, then temporary acoustic barriers will be used, such as earth bunds or other portable barriers (with the barrier height to exceed the pump height by at least 0.5 m), to reduce noise so far as reasonably practicable.
+NV06 Contingency procedures will be implemented if noise emissions during construction are observed to exceed adopted noise criteria for the Project.
+Contingency measures may include, temporary mobile noise screens, scaling back operations, or when high noise levels from construction occur at night and there are no feasible ways of reducing noise levels or re-scheduling the activity, consideration of short term, temporary relocation for noise-affected occupants.
 NV09 Noise and vibration sub-plans will be prepared and implemented.
 The sub-plans will be informed by best practice and the need to reduce risk of harm to human health and the environment from noise as far as reasonably practicable.
 At a minimum, the sub-plans will include: Location of nearby noise sensitive areas and other sensitive land uses Approved construction working hours and/or shift rotations, and inclusion of construction activities, work areas and mobile plant and equipment locations during each working shift.
 Best practice work practices to minimise noise emissions so far as is reasonably practicable Best practice vibration mitigation strategies to minimise vibration so far as is reasonably practicable Community consultation strategy required for the construction phase and any associated high noise and vibration generating works.
-Complaints handling process, with the complaints management system per SE22, including contact details, follow-up inspection, monitoring and corrective action processes once a complaint is made.
+Complaints handling process, including contact details, follow-up inspection, monitoring and corrective action processes once a complaint is made.
 Noise monitoring procedures focused on the noise-sensitive receptors, including noise monitoring from the project area and along the HMC transportation route.
 Contingency procedures if noise emissions during operations adopted noise criteria in the relevant sub-plan, including alternatives to be considered during less favourable meteorological conditions that may enhance noise emissions to receivers.
 Requirements for recording actions taken in response to exceedances of adopted noise criteria, and evaluation of their effectiveness.
 Adaptive management of noise levels from the project, where identified exceedances will inform the required control strategy.
 NV10 Mobile plant items will be fitted with broadband reversing signals to avoid tonal characteristics associated with traditional reversing beepers at nearby sensitive receptors.
-NV11 As mining progresses, or moves into a new situation with respect to natural or reconstructed topography, or proximity to noise sensitive receivers, noise modelling will be used to predict compliancenoise at nearby sensitive receptors.
-Where modelling indicates potential non-compliance, additional mitigation and natural areas.
-Contingency procedures will be implemented, or if residual noise during operation (once noise emissions have been minimised so far as reasonably practicable) is modelled and/or observed to exceed noise limits Contingency measures may include ceasing night shift overburden operations will cease to achieve compliance.
+NV11 As mining progresses, or moves into a new situation with respect to natural or reconstructed topography, or proximity to noise sensitive receivers, noise modelling will be used to predict compliance at nearby sensitive receptors.
+Where modelling indicates potential non-compliance, additional mitigation will be implemented, or night shift overburden operations will cease to achieve compliance.
 NV12 Earth bunds will be constructed to reduce noise sensitive receptors to the extent reasonably practicable and, at a minimum, to the extent needed to comply with adopted noise criteria.
-NV13 All reasonably practicable noise controls which demonstrably reducemay minimise the risk of harm to human health or the environment from noise levels at sensitive receptors will be implemented for plant and equipment including noise reduction kits (for example, muffler treatments, engine bay attenuation, air intake and exhaust silencers) and screening and cladding of fixed plant and equipment, including but not limited to mining unit plant, centrifuges and the wet concentrator plant.
-NV14 Noise mitigation measures such as bunding, walls or cladding will be installed at the wet concentrator plant to minimise noise emissions from the plant to the extent reasonably practicable and, at a minimum, to achieve compliance with adopted noise criteria.
-In the event that noise limits are exceeded or the wet concentrator plant gives rise to unreasonable noise, additional noise controls will be applied.
-NV15 Consultation with affected residents located in the vicinity of the site will be conducted during the course of the project to investigate the need for alternative or additional noise control measures depending on each individual situation (e.g., acoustic treatment for dwellings).
-NV16 Commissioning noise tests will be undertaken at regular intervals and prior to work starting, including checking that bunds have been constructed to specifications required for site compliance with EPA guidelines adopted noise criteria.
-NV17 Construction noise Option 1 - apply Noise Protocol All noise from the Project must not exceed the noise limits specified in EPA Publication 1826.4 (Noise Protocol) applicable to earth resources for both operation and construction (irrespective of the exemption for construction noise provided at rule 117 of the Environment Protection Regulations 2021).
-Option 2 - Apply Chapter 4 of EPA Publication 1834 in full Construction noise from the Project must be in accordance with guidance provided at chapter 4 of EPA Publication 1834 (Civil construction, building and demolition guide).
+NV13 All reasonably practicable noise controls which demonstrably reduce noise levels at sensitive receptors will be implemented for plant and equipment including noise reduction kits (for example, muffler treatments, engine bay attenuation, air intake and exhaust silencers) and screening and cladding of fixed plant and equipment, including but not limited to mining unit plant, centrifuges and the wet concentrator plant.